quicwg/ops-drafts/draft-ietf-quic-manageability.md

 an active mapping.

-Not-yet-used connection IDs are unknown to in-network devices and cannot be easily associated with a connection ID is use as new connections ID are negotiated inside cryptographically protected packets between the endpoints and as such are not obserable in the network.
-Alternatively, sharing confgurations between the client and NAT might be logistically challenging to impossible, especially when client migrates with an existing connection to a point behind the NAT. {{QUIC_LB}} described mechanisms to encode the client's identity in a connection ID to be used for load balancing.
+Not-yet-used connection IDs are unknown to in-network devices and cannot be easily associated with a connection ID in use, as new connection IDs are negotiated inside cryptographically protected packets between the endpoints and as such are not observable in the network.
+Alternatively, sharing configurations between the client and NAT might be logistically challenging or impossible, especially when client migrates with an existing connection to a point behind the NAT. {{QUIC_LB}} described mechanisms to encode the client's identity in a connection ID to be used for load balancing.
 However, the described approach